xiaobaiyey/DexRewrite/readme.md

 ```

 # eg.2
-Look up all Dexcode，you can modify Dexcode.
+lookup all dexcode，you can modify dexcode.

 ```c++
 /**